db

 Some properties may be defined multiple times with number suffixes like: unique1, unique2, index1, index2 to create more than one index for the table, same properties define a composite key in the order of definition or sorted by the property value, for example: { a: { index:2 }, b: { index:1 } } will create index (b,a) because of the index: property value being not the same.
 If all index properties are set to 1 then a composite index will use the order of the properties.*

-Each database pool also can support native options that are passed directly to the driver in the options, these properties are defined in the object with the same name as the db driver, all properties are combined, for example to define provisioned throughput for the DynamoDB index:
+Each database pool also can support native options which are passed directly to the driver in the options, these properties are defined in the object with the same name as the db driver: pg, sql, sqlite, dynamodb, elasticsearch

 DynmamoDB:

-To create a DynamoDB table with global secondary index, the first index property if not the same as primary key hash defines global index, if it is the same then local, or if the second key column contains global property then it is a global index as well, below we create global secondary index on property 'name' only, in the example above it was local secondary index for id and name.
-Also a local secondary index is created on id,title.
+To create a DynamoDB secondary index, the first index property if not the same as primary key hash defines global index, if it is the same then local, or if the first property contains dynamodb.global property then it is a global index.

 When using real DynamoDB creating a table may take some time, for such cases if options.waitTimeout is not specified it defaults to 1min, so the callback is called as soon as the table is active or after the timeout whichever comes first.